 There’s a hot community (& broader) discussion going on about what’s going on at our local Museum of Art & History.
 The MAH is embracing the participatory model of artistic engagement with a broad range of artforms & collaborators.
 I’m on the board of trustees of this fiercely experimental small city museum; when I was asked to join the board, I initially said no – my experience of this museum was reminiscent of (imho) sterile art on the wall, deadly quiet hallways, & a lackluster community presence.
 But I was behind the curve – under new leadership, this museum is now on the cutting edge of an international movement to bring art back to the people within whom it has too long been quiescent.
 I changed my mind & said ‘yes’.

 A hot community debate about art?!
 How cool – bring it on.
-A few in our lovely burgh pine for the ‘highbrow’ days.
+A few in our lovely burgh pine for the highbrow museum days.
 Not me.
 Hearing the lively music & chatter as I climb the Front Street steps, First Fridays at the MAH puts a grin on my face that seems to linger for days.
-I revel in the abundantly creative buzz of activity & the increasing diversity of a lively & churning crowd.
+I revel in the abundantly creative buzz of activity & increasing diversity of a lively & churning crowd.

 This museum is helping bring out the best in our little community with its mission to ‘ignite shared experiences & unexpected connections’.
-Being artists together is our human primate heritage, & it’s one (fun) way we’ll survive the future.
+Being artists together is our human primate heritage, & it’s one (fun) way we’ll survive the (somewhat scary) future.

 * At the Regional Transportation Commission, we were early advocates for public art as part of rebuilding the Highway 1/Bay Avenue Interchange in Santa Cruz County.
 The wonderful Susana Arias & her rendering of ‘Finding Our Past’ along the freeway underpass received a California Environs Enhancement Award in 1997.